Poweranimal/PowerCollections/README.md

 ## Samples
 ###BiMap
-A `Map` with unqiue keys and unique values.
+A `Map` with unique keys and unique values.
 ```kotlin
  // Creates the BiMap
  val biMap = BiMap<Int, String> by PowerCollections.biMap()